mvxcvi/browserid-rails/README.md

 to interact with the authentication system.
 To access information, use one of:

 * `browserid_email` - Returns the BrowserID-authenticated email address, if any.
-* `current_user` - Retrieves the model for the currently authenticated user, if there is an authenticated email and a matching user exists.
+* `browserid_current_user` - Retrieves the model for the currently authenticated user, if there is an authenticated email and a matching user exists.
-* `authenticated?` - Returns true if there is a current user.
+* `browserid_authenticated?` - Returns true if there is a current user.

 These methods are also available in views as helpers.